Documentation / Shared Topics

 Your project.
 Multiple AI experts.
 One shared brain.

-Building something big?
-Imagine having a team of AI specialists: one handling your backend, another perfecting your frontend, a third writing tests.
-All sharing the same codebase, the same memory, the same context.
+Working on something big?
+Imagine having a team of AI specialists: one researching, another drafting, a third reviewing and fact-checking.
+All sharing the same files, the same memory, the same context.
 That's exactly what Shared Topics delivers.

 With most AI tools, every conversation starts from scratch.
 With SAM, conversations collaborate.
 Decisions made in one conversation are instantly available to others.
 Files created by one agent are visible to all.
 Knowledge compounds over time.